Last Updated on

 – Pet free zone.
 Pets are not allowed inside any African national park as they may interact, harm (or get harmed) by the local fauna.

 – Gun free zone.
 For obvious reasons, guns are also forbidden.
-The only people who are allowed a gun are the local guides and some of the staff.
+The only people who are allowed a gun are the local guides and some members of staff.

 – Don’t interplay with wild animals.
 NB: Touching the game is prohibited!

 – Do not feed the game (as they may get sick).
 Feeding wild animals also establishes a dependency cycle and this is definitely not how things ought to be.